Quickstart

 This retrieves the width and height of the SLM in pixels.
 These dimensions will be used to create a coordinate grid.

-Defines the desired output beam.
-In this case, it's a Laguerre-Gaussian mode with topological charge l=1 and a beam waist of 200 pixels.
+l=1 and a beam waist of 200 pixels.
 The lg function generates the complex field amplitude for this specific beam type.

 Sets up the incoming beam as a uniform plane wave and the relative field is calculated by dividing the desired field by the incoming field.
 This relative field represents the phase modulation needed to transform the incoming beam into the desired Laguerre-Gaussian mode.